 Email to the Student Body

-Student organizations may submit announcements to the Associated Student Government (ASG) to post in the weekly "This Week at SCU" email to the entire student body (distributed on Sunday evenings).
-Submit your announcement to the ASG Vice President.
+Student organizations may submit messages to the SCU Student Events email list managed by the Associated Student Government (ASG).
+Messages on this email list will be posted in the weekly "This Week at SCU" email sent to the entire student body (distributed on Sunday evenings).
+Submit your message to the ASG Public Relations Vice President.

 Marketing at Benson